 In an attempt to contribute to the efficient management of marine resources, SAPMER therefore committed itself to a vast operation in Spring 2016 aiming at improving knowledge on the Rock Lobster.
 No fewer than 5000 lobsters were tagged and counted, thereby leading to a better understanding of the species’ migration patterns.
 This also enables the quantification of the resource in order to better protecting it.

 Committed to sustainable fishing

-For its part, SAPMER’s patrolling vessel, Osiris, is responsible for the monitoring of Chilean Seabass fishing zones to combat IUU fishing (Illegal, Unreported, and Unregulated) and thus to prevent the clandestine catch around the Kerguelen contributing in breach of this precious resource.
+For its part, SAPMER’s patrolling vessel, Osiris, is responsible for the monitoring of Patagonian Toothfish fishing zones to combat IUU fishing (Illegal, Unreported, and Unregulated) and thus to prevent the clandestine catch around the Kerguelen contributing in breach of this precious resource.